 Ions are measured on the nylon filter by ion chromatography (IC).
-The ions measurement results - chloride (Cl-), nitrate (NO3-), sulfate (SO42-), ammonium (NH4+), potassium (K+), and sodium (Na+) - are delivered as micrograms per filter in the ions data files from RTI.
+The ions measurement results - chloride (Cl-), nitrate (NO3-), sulfate (SO42-), ammonium (NH4+), potassium (K+), and sodium (Na+) - are delivered and ingested into the CSN Database (see UCD CSN TI #801A: Data Ingest; sections 8.2 and 8.5) as micrograms per filter in the ions data files from RTI.
 The ion concentration, MDL, and uncertainty in micrograms per cubic meter are calculated using Equations 1, 2, and 3 respectively.